 While in college for mechanical engineering I no longer had ready access to lathes and mills, but new ideas were always on my mind.
-Ideas that were often put on mechanical drawings, ready to be made whenever the opportunity arose to let chips fly.
+Ideas that were often put on mechanical drawings, were ready to be made whenever the opportunity arose to let chips fly.
 Memory is already a little fuzzy about the exact timeline, but around 1994-1996 I designed and machined a set of hubs for my Merlin mountain bike.
 I first machined a front hub and about a year later completed the project by making a matching rear hub.

 Since everything I make has to have a name, I called them “Hedgehog Hubs”.
 The design was loosely inspired by Pulstar hubs of the early 90ies.
 My rear hub shared the same spoke lacing on the drive-side as Pulstar hubs did.
 Nondrive-side and front hub were radially laced, which Pulstar didn’t do.
 All spokes were straight-pull, double-butted by DT Swiss.
-The front hub was CNC machined out of aluminum, used two cartridge bearings and a floating 12 mm titanium axle.
+The front hub was CNC machined out of aluminum and used two cartridge bearings and a floating 12 mm titanium axle.
 The rear hub shell was machined on a CNC lathe, then milled and drilled on a conventional mill.
-Axle, freewheel and bearings came from a DT Hügi hub.
+Axle, freewheel, and bearings came from a DT Hügi hub.
 Both were purple anodized by Aloxyd AG.